shawnlasrado20/shawnlasrado20/README.md

 <h1 align="center">Hi 👋, I'm shawn lasrado</h1>
-<h3 align="center">I’m a passionate frontend developer with a growing interest in data science and machine learning.
-While I enjoy crafting intuitive user interfaces and seamless web experiences, I’m equally excited about uncovering insights from data, building predictive models, and solving complex problems with code.</h3>
+<h3 align="center">I’m an aspiring Machine Learning and AI professional with a strong foundation in software development especially frontend technologies.
+My journey started with building user interfaces, but over time, I’ve grown deeply passionate about data science, algorithms, and building intelligent systems that solve real-world problems.
+I'm currently focused on mastering machine learning, data analysis, and model deployment using Python, and actively working on projects that apply these skills.
+My goal is to contribute to ML/AI-driven products and be part of teams pushing the boundaries of intelligent technologies.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">